Yikes (Kanye West song): Background and recording

-When questioned about receiving credit on the track due to having helped write the work sampled within it during a June 2018 phone call with The Nation, Ayub Ogada claimed that after having "done so many projects" he "cannot remember everything."
-Ogada elaborated, stating: "I cannot remember at what moment in time I did that job," and commented that people use his "music to do their own projects."
-However, Ayub Ogada revealed that he had not been in contact with Achieng for "nearly 10 years," indicating that the two did not actively participate in the composing of the track.
+When questioned about receiving credit on the track due to having helped write the work sampled within it during a June 2018 phone call with The Nation, Ayub Ogada claimed that after having "done so many projects" he "cannot remember everything".
+Ogada elaborated, stating he "cannot remember at what moment in time I did that job" and that people use his "music to do their own projects".
+However, Ayub Ogada revealed that he had not been in contact with Achieng for "nearly 10 years", indicating that the two did not actively participate in the composing of the track.
 In response to the sampling within the track, Now-Again Records founder Eothen "Egon" Alapatt, who has knowledge that West sampled music from the label, said: "Kanye's going in there and sampling Black Savage.
 Who's doing that?
 Not many people are digging deep to find the dope moments on the Black Savage record."
-He also claimed that after first hearing "Kothbiro" in 2006, he "tried to track down and broker" due to thinking that "it would be an incredible sample source."
+He also claimed that after first hearing "Kothbiro" in 2006, he "tried to track down and broker" due to thinking that "it would be an incredible sample source".
 However, it was 12 years later that West recorded "Yikes" during the recording sessions for Ye.